tomkalervo/tomkalervo.github.io/studies.markdown

 permalink: /studies/
 ---

-I am pursuing a [Master of Science in Information Technology] at Kungliga Tekniska Hogskolan (Royal Institute of Technology) in Stockholm, Sweden.
+I have a Batchelor of Science Degree at Kungliga Tekniska Hogskolan (Royal Institute of Technology) in Stockholm, Sweden.

-### Ongoing courses
+### Completed courses (in order of completion) of Batchelor Degree
 - Bachelor Degree Project - IA150X, 15 hp
 - Introduction to Computer Security - IV1013, 7.5 hp

-### Completed courses (in order of completion)
 - Digitalisation and Innovation for Sustainable Development - AL1523, 7.5 hp
 - Operating Systems - ID1206, 7.5 hp
 - Network Programming - ID1212, 7.5 hp